nilsiker/nilsiker.github.io/content/_index.md

 When I don’t do that I work as a systems developer in Malmö, Sweden.

-Here you'll fine ramblings about the programming language Rust and my projects and ideas on game systems development using Godot (and occasionally Bevy).
+Here you'll find ramblings about the programming language Rust and my projects and ideas on game systems development using Godot (and occasionally Bevy).

 Stick around for a post!